vikasakankshasharma-jpg/team4job/API_KEYS.md

 # Required API Keys for CCTV Job Connect

 This document outlines the essential API keys required for the CCTV Job Connect application to function correctly.
 These keys must be stored in an environment file (e.g., `.env.local`) at the root of the project.

+**IMPORTANT NOTE ON CASHFREE PRODUCTS:** For regulatory compliance in India, this marketplace application must use Cashfree's **Marketplace Settlement** feature (also known as "Accounts" or "Easy Split").
+This ensures that funds from Job Givers are held in a regulated escrow account, not directly in the platform's bank account.
+You must enable this feature in your Cashfree dashboard.
+The integration will use the `Payment Gateway` credentials for collecting funds and the `Payouts` credentials for splitting the funds after job completion.

 ---